JiaHe35354/audiophile-ecommerce-website/README.md

 ]);
 ```

-For the dynamic data, for example, get the category data, I use useParams to get the dynamic category name and display the category page.
-And also for getting product.
-For example, in Category.jsx, using useParams to get the dynamic category in the URL, then filter the products of same category:
+2. For dynamic pages, I used the useParams hook to get category or product names directly from the URL.
+This allowed me to filter and display the correct data dynamically.
+For example, in Category.jsx, I used the following logic:

 ```jsx
 const { category } = useParams();